Why Partial Preterism is Wrong

 What Does "This" Mean Here?

 The Greek word here means "this" or secondarily "that", but is this the generation of 30 A.D. or the generation that sees the start of the fulfillment of the prophecy?
-A minority view among futurists is that these passages say it is approximately forty years from the start of the fulfillment of the first parts of the prophecy.
-The NIV Study Bible on Mark 13:30 p.1521 mentions this view among others.
+One view among futurists is that these passages say it is approximately forty years from the start of the fulfillment of the first parts of the prophecy.
+The NIV Study Bible on Mark 13:30 p.1521 mentions this view among others, and Thomas Ice in The Great Tribulation Past or Future? p.103 advocates this view.

 What Does "Generation" Mean Here?